ozbunae/capstone/README.md

 ### 4.3 Support Vector Machine

 A support vector machine takes data points and outputs the hyperplane (which in two dimensions it's simply a line) that best separates the features.
-This line is the decision boundary: anything that falls to one side of it we will classify as say, 'blue', and anything that falls to the other as 'red'.
+This line is the decision boundary: anything that falls to one side of it we will classify as say, 'blue', and anything that falls to the other as 'red'.[4]

 Support Vector Machine was discarded early on.
 The peculiar part of the results for the SVM was that it was very accurate but very accurate at predicting one class.
 It constantly wanted to think that every entry was either one class or the other not being able to discern.
 The Artificial Neural Network did this as well.

 ### 4.1 Logistic Regression
 Unlike Linear Regression Logistic Regression accounts for Categorical variables.

 Logistic regression is easier to implement, interpret, and very efficient to train.
 If the number of observations is lesser than the number of features, Logistic Regression should not be used, otherwise, it may lead to overfitting.
-It makes no assumptions about distributions of classes in feature space.
+It makes no assumptions about distributions of classes in feature space.[1]

 Although logistic regression is better than linear regression at dealing with categorical variables, it still is not a great model compared to the other algorithmic models that are in this set of trials.
 The logistic regression model was discarded early on.

 ### 4.2 Random Forest

 One way Random Forests reduce variance is by training on different samples of the data.
 A second way is by using a random subset of features.
 This means if we have 30 features, random forests will only use a certain number of those features in each model, say five.
 Unfortunately, we have omitted 25 features that could be useful.
 But as stated, a random forest is a collection of decision trees.
 Thus, in each tree we can utilize five random features.
 If we use many trees in our forest, eventually many or all of our features will have been included.
 This inclusion of many features will help limit our error due to bias and error due to variance.
 If features weren’t chosen randomly, base trees in our forest could become highly correlated.
 This is because a few features could be particularly predictive and thus, the same features would be chosen in many of the base trees.
 If many of these trees included the same features we would not be combating error due to variance.
 With that said, random forests are a strong modeling technique and much more robust than a single decision tree.
-They aggregate many decision trees to limit overfitting as well as error due to bias and therefore yield useful results.
+They aggregate many decision trees to limit overfitting as well as error due to bias and therefore yield useful results.[2]

 ![Random Forest](img/photo_5.png)